Current Vacancies

 • We will give you the opportunity to work for a school with embedded values, a strong vision and a unique mission that strives to significantly impact the lives of young men.

-• In all of these roles you will have a significant impact on ākonga/student and in the Director and Leadership roles will be acknowledged as a leader in boarding through the school.
+• In the Co-House Leader role you will be acknowledged as a leader in boarding through the school.

 • As a House Co-ordinator you will be the person whom students particularly look to for care and compassion, and will have a significant impact on the lives of young people.